PeterJackNaylor/dart-app/README.md

 - Maybe add kill and delete button for live games
 - Add maybe a load button but for users and there a better saved versions of games
 - Add game details
+- What to do with the bruno geo_plot file